Sweet mangoes and fresh, ripened Heirloom Jersey tomatoes stacked, then topped with a balsamic reduction.

-For my first recipe back in the kitchen, I polled some of you here on the blog and on Facebook and the majority wanted to see an appetizer as my first experiment.
+For my first recipe back in the kitchen, I polled some of you and the majority wanted to see an appetizer as my first experiment.

 Sadly, my in-laws had to recently sell the home in Florida where we had this AMAZING mango tree that was so high you couldn’t possibly get all of the mangoes off of it without a rig!

 My entire family loves them and they’re really not as difficult to cut as you may believe.
 There is a fairly large pit in the center though so you have to be careful when slicing.

 These Stacked Heirloom Tomatoes and Mango was the perfect starter to kick off our meal on Sunday.
 It was so aromatic with all of the different flavors melding together.

 1. WASH the skin before preparing to cut the mango.
 Many people are allergic to the sap on the mango and causes a horrible rash.
 Trust me, I’ve seen my husband get it several times!

 2. Slice off a thin piece so that you can lay the mango flat on a cutting board.

 3. Continue to slice off pieces around the seed, then peel the skin off each piece and chop into smaller pieces.
 For this recipe, I sliced them into thinner pieces so that they would lay flat instead of chopping them into pieces.